hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 Figure 1: Computer system actions

-Figure 2 shows the graceful restart action of a server with its destination (target URI), its payload as well as the payload of the response (`Success`).
+Figure 2 shows the graceful restart action of a server with its destination (target URI) and its payload as well as the payload of the response (`Success`).

 ![System reset action](/img/fig2-resetaction.png "System reset action")

 Figure 2: System reset action

-The precise description of possible actions in the main body of GET responses allows Redfish clients to carry out checks to avoid sending erroneous requests, therefore creating unwanted network traffic.
+The precise description of possible actions in the main body of GET responses allows Redfish clients to carry out checks to avoid sending erroneous requests, thereby avoiding the creating of unwanted network traffic.

 ## The Redfish event service

 The Baseboard Management Controller (BMC) of modern servers communicates with almost all the server's subsystems.
-This privileged role allows it to be notified of events occurring in the system such as errors appearing in the memory, in the storage controllers or elsewhere.
-These events are stored in "log" files and SNMP traps can be triggered if the BMC has been configured beforehand.
+This privileged role allows it to be notified of events occurring in the system, such as errors appearing in the memory, in the storage controllers or elsewhere.
+These events are stored in "log" files.
+Note that SNMP traps can be triggered if the BMC has been configured beforehand.

 SNMP is an aging protocol that, due to its design, can saturate a network during an event storm.
 The processing of events by Network Management Systems (NMS) can also constitute a bottleneck in terms of CPU load or storage.
 Furthermore, the security linked to SNMP is often mentioned as insufficient.

-An alternative to SNMP is the Redfish Event Service which is based on the subscription principle.
-The major advantage of this principle is that events are sorted at source according to subscription criteria and sent only to subscribers.
+An alternative to SNMP is the Redfish Event Service which, is based on the subscription principle.
+The major advantage of this principle is that events are sorted at the source according to subscription criteria and sent only to subscribers.
 Thus, the risk of network saturation is reduced.
-The security of these messages is based on the Transport Layer Security (TLS) protocol used by HTTPS, and which is unanimously considered as secure.
+The security of these messages is based on the Transport Layer Security (TLS) protocol used by HTTPS, which is unanimously considered as secure.

 ### Event model